Mishaux/jFormics/README.md

 Flexible, customizable, interactive, behaviorally rich, pure javascript Bugs!

-I'd love to have more bug sprite images available, but making them is not my strong suit.
-Please feel free to contribute and I'll set up a little downloadable gallery if we get some good ones.

 An elaboration on the themes of, and indebted to, these excellent works:

 Original Screen Bug http://screen-bug.googlecode.com/git/index.html